MohanadMetrash/Water-Segmentation-UNET/README.md

 ## ⚙️ Usage

 1.  **Download the Dataset:** You will need to acquire the `Water Segmentation.zip` dataset and place it in a relevant project directory.
-The script assumes a structure where the extracted data is located.

-2.  **Update Paths:** Modify the paths inside `train.py` to point to your dataset location on your local machine or cloud environment.
+2.  **Update Paths:** Modify the paths inside `train.py` to point to your dataset location.

 3.  **Run the Training Script:**
     ```bash